jj1bdx/avrhwrng/README.md

 * Send each filtered byte to USART0 (non-blocking)
 * Go to the top and do it all over again

+Random number stream is obtained through the tty device of Arduino as a binary byte stream.

 The code will run either on ATmega168 or ATmega328P.

 ## Changes for Version 2